Skip to main content

 Apply to all images and Set as default / Reset to default work the same way as button defaults.

-The Color Replace tool lets you swap one color for another across your entire email at once.
-This is useful when rebranding or adjusting your color palette.
+The Colors in this Email section shows all colors currently used across your email.
+You can use it to swap one color for another across the entire email at once, which is useful when rebranding or adjusting your color palette.
 It scans all style properties — backgrounds, text colors, button colors, divider colors, image borders, link colors, accent colors, and footer link colors — and replaces every instance of the old color with the new one.
-To use it:
+To replace a color:

-1. Click Replace Colors in the Styles panel
+1. Open Colors in this Email in the Styles panel

-2. Select or enter the color you want to replace
+2. Click the color you want to replace

 3. Choose the new color